-Covered medications and supplies You pay (continued) High Option Standard Option Not covered: All charges.
-All charges. • Drugs and supplies for cosmetic purposes, e.g., Retin A, Minoxidil, Rogaine • Vitamins (except injectable B-12) Over-the-counter nutritional supplements and medical foods Nonprescription medicines (over-the-counter medication) The difference in cost between the name brand drug and the generic substitute when a generic equivalent is available. • Drugs for sexual dysfunction, e.g., Viagra, Muse, Caverject, etc. • Cost of fertility drugs which exceed the \$5,000 plan limitation.
-Note: Drugs to aid in smoking cessation are covered only under Educational classes and programs (Section 5(a)).
+Benefits Description You After the calendar Covered medications and supplies (cont.)
+High Option Standard Option Network Mail Order: • \$20 generic \$10 generic \$45 formulary name brand \$60 non-formulary name brand • 25% of the Plan allowance (\$45 minimum/\$80 maximum for each purchase) formulary name brand Network Mail Order Medicare: \$5 generic \$20 formulary name brand \$35 non-formulary name brand \$35 non-formulary name brand Note: For generic and name brand drug purchases, if the cost of your prescription is less than your cost-sharing amount listed above, you pay only the cost of your prescription.
+If there is no generic equivalent available, you will have to pay the name brand copayment.
+25% of the Plan allowance (\$60 minimum/\$100 maximum for each purchase) non- formulary name brand Note: Medicare enrollees pay the same prescription drug copayments as listed above.
+Note: For generic and name brand drug purchases, if the cost of your prescription is less than your cost-sharing amount listed above, you pay only the cost of your prescription.
+If there is no generic equivalent available, you will have to pay the name brand copayment.
+Not covered: All Charges.
+All charges. • Drugs and supplies for cosmetic purposes, e.g., Retin A, Minoxidil, Rogaine • Vitamins (except injectable B-12) • Over-the-counter nutritional supplements and medical foods • Nonprescription medicines (over-the-counter medication) • The difference in cost between the name brand drug and the generic substitute when a generic equivalent is available • Drugs for sexual dysfunction, e.g., Viagra, Muse, Caverject, etc. • Cost of fertility drugs which exceed the \$5,000 plan limitation Note: Drugs to aid in smoking cessation are covered only under Educational classes and programs (Section 5(a)).